Carmel by the Sea Travel Guide

 Monterey County is located on the central coast and is most famous for Cannery Row.
 It’s located about 35 minutes from Carmel by the Sea if you choose to drive the 17-mile drive (which I highly recommend).
 It’s the perfect day trip!

 Carmel is known for its storybook cottages most of which can be best enjoyed by a nice bike ride.
 Carmel is extremely hilly so be prepared when planning your bike route.
 It’s best to keep your route following the ocean.

 Day Trip to Big Sur

-Big Sur is roughly an hour away from Big Sur.
-It’s well worth the scenic drive when staying in Carmel by the Sea.
-I’ve written a Complete Guide to Visit Big Sur that you can check out here!
+Big Sur is roughly an hour away from Carmel by The Sea.
+It’s well worth the scenic drive when staying in Carmel and can easily be done as a day trip.
+I’ve written a Complete Guide to Visit Big Sur for more information.

 What to Pack for Carmel by the Sea